-Here it is!
-In all its well worn, well loved, glory: my grandmother’s copy of Better Homes and Gardens Cookbook.
-She received it as a wedding present in December of 1952, so it most likely is a 1951 edition.
-The front cover, with its iconic red and white checked pattern, is missing along with some of the pages.
-What is left has survived for over 60 years.
+My mom sent me a photo of the original recipe from my grandmother’s well worn, well loved 1951 copy of Better Homes and Gardens Cookbook.
+She received it as a wedding present in December of 1952, and what is left has survived for over 60 years.

 You can see from the included instructions that the intended audience was someone who didn’t need a lot of instruction.
 Recipe writing sure has changed a lot over the years.
 Like most good cooks, my grandmother has made her own notes on additions and subtractions in her lovely cursive scrawl.

 If you look closely above the recipe for Corn Muffins you can see where she wrote “best for cornbread.”
 I have no idea how long ago she wrote that, but it’s still true to this day.

 When my mom started making this cornbread she chose to use a cast iron skillet.
 When I started making it for myself, I tried an 8″ square cake pan, but something just wasn’t right.